cuga-rajal/opensim_apple_arm64/README.md

 July 2023 - MisterBlue adapts the process developed here for Bullet 3.25 to create a multi-platform build process

-November 2024 - macOS binaries provided here were re-code-signed with Apple to resolve a non-loading problem on some systems
+November 2023 - macOS binaries provided here were re-code-signed with Apple to resolve a non-loading problem on some systems

 December 2023 - Bullet 3.26 released to OS trunk for all architectures, opensim-libs updated

+April 2024 - Note added to summary: Opensimulator now requires dotnet8 which only runs on macOS 12 and above.

 -------------
 **Installing OpenSimulator on an macOS system - Summary**